A project designed to explore how and why people grow food in urban areas.

 By collecting data on all different kinds of real food gardens, we can start to become more aware of what goes into and what comes out of our food gardens.

 Our progress so far

-Below you can see how many people have participated in the Edible Gardens online survey and the spread of suburbs and postcodes across South Australia.
+Below you can see how many people participated in the original Edible Gardens online survey and the spread of suburbs and postcodes across South Australia.
 Please Note: no individuals’ address is identified (this map shows suburb or town markers only).
 Click on the map to enable zooming and moving!

 Examples of our interactive data charts

 While the garden data collection phase was running, participants were able to enter their data into our system, and then had graphs automatically and instantly display the preliminary results for each individual garden.
 These online graphs were used to compare growing areas within individual gardens (for example in the first image below), or could even be used to compare results between different gardens (for example, see the second image below).

 Their results including productivity, water use, labour and expenses could all be viewed as totals running over time, or as values per square metre to help compare garden areas or different sizes.

 Stories from our citizen scientists…